-When I get these questions, I tend to get quite annoyed.
+When I get questions like the ones mentioned above (mainly relating to whether I work or not), I tend to get quite annoyed.
 A friend has pointed out (again and again) that I shouldn’t get annoyed, as these questions don’t stem from people wanting to offend, but genuine curiosity.
 So, I decided it was time to write this post for anyone curious about how I can make a living from travel blogging.
 Hopefully, this will answer the whole “how do bloggers get paid” question once and for all.

-Of course, 2020 has changed how bloggers get paid in many ways, with lots of bloggers looking to new outlets and income streams.
+Of course, the Covid-19 pandemic has changed how bloggers get paid in many ways, with lots of bloggers looking to new outlets and income streams.
 Some have doubled down on making digital courses, whilst others have started using Patreon and other membership-style ways to connect with their audiences and still make money.
-With Patreon, valued followers pay a fee each month in exchange for exclusive content from the blogger (and even direct contact with them in the form of private Instagram lives and Zoom sessions).
-I have not written about this in detail below, as it is not something I have started with myself, but thought I’d mention it.
+It has been incredibly fun and interesting to see my blogging friends find new ways to make money, and diversifying their income.
+This was also something I had to do, as travel blogging (naturally) was hit quite hard by the crisis.

 How do bloggers get paid?

 Let me start by telling you the first thing you need to know.
 Bloggers do not get paid once a month like with normal jobs.
 Very few bloggers run their business in a way that lets them pay themselves a salary once a month.
 So, if you are the type of person who wants to know exactly how much money you will make in the next month, blogging might not be for you.

 Another thing worth knowing about bloggers, is that we do not get paid in just one specific way.
 Most bloggers have at least 5 income streams, and full-time bloggers can have as much as 20 or more!
 I’ll let that sink in a little.